How to rekey your SSL certificate

 How to recreate keys for SSL certificates

-This article show how Classic (non-Cloud) Nexcess clients can re-create SSL keys by either using SiteWorx or the command line interface (CLI), provided they have SSH access.
+This article show how Nexcess clients on physical (non-cloud) servers can re-create SSL keys by either using SiteWorx or the command line interface (CLI), provided they have SSH access.

 Attention: This method will create some site disruptions in service, until the new SSL certificate is generated and installed.